-During bundling, only the root store is bundled.
+During bundling, only the root store (e.g., / or C:\) is bundled.
 Data on other instance stores is not preserved.
+For more information, see AMI and Instance Concepts

 Bundling a Linux or UNIX AMI

 The AMI tools include three command line utilities: